 Hot Plates: 10 Dishes to Try Right Now in Boston

-From caviar-topped waffles to the best meatballs around, your handy list of buzz-worthy plates.
+From inventive Roman-style pizzas to terrific breakfast tacos, your handy list of buzz-worthy plates.

 Longfellow’s Burger at the Longfellow Bar at Alden & Harlow

 Chef Michael Scelfo is officially a burger king.
 First, his “Secret Burger” at Alden & Harlow became a well-known hit.
 He followed it up with the WP Burger, topped with tonnato (tuna sauce) to reflect the seafood focus of Waypoint.
 But Longfellow’s Burger, found at this recently-opened cocktail den housed above his Harvard Square flagship, might be his best yet.
 It’s loaded with fermented Nardello peppers, grilled onions, and a Tillamook cheddar spread spiked with pickle brine.
 It’s an insanely delicious napkin assassin.

 In May, chef Ron Suhanosky turned his pint-size café and sandwich shop into an intimate trattoria—and what a refreshing change it is.
 While we loved his simpler stuff, Suhanosky really shines with Italian cuisine—no wonder, since he won a James Beard Award for his cookbook, Pasta Sfoglia, inspired by the eponymous restaurant he founded in Nantucket, and eventually expanded to NYC.
 Our favorite first taste at his new project?
 Tremendous house-made spaghetti with fresh strawberries, tomato and balsamic.
 (But truth be told, all the pastas are winners.)

 3A Boylston St., Chestnut Hill, 617-903-2159, chefronskys.com.